grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 The approach to this part is no different than what I did in the first example -- I wrote a Statement for the single exceptional value.
 Time to think about the other Statement -- the one that specifies what should happen for the rest of the roles.
 I'd like to describe two ways this task can be tackled.

 The first way is to do it like in the previous example -- pick a value different than the exceptional one.
-This time we will use `Any.Besides()` method, which is best suited for enums:
+This time we will use `Any.OtherThan()` method, which is suited for such a case:

 ```csharp
 [Fact] public void